gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 * TODO: Reference all related feeds from every other feed, or reference one common resource that refers to all feeds; if so, which format?

+### Publication Date

+A podcast feed SHOULD specify the date it was published.
+The publication date MUST conform to the [RFC 2822 Date and Time Specification][rfc2822datetime].

+Paths
+* RSS: `/rss/channel/pubDate`

+### Update Date

+A podcast feed SHOULD specify the date if was last updated.
+The update date MUST conform to the [RFC 2822 Date and Time Specification][rfc2822datetime].

+Paths
+* Atom: `/atom10:feed/atom10:updated`
+* RSS (DC): `/rss/channel/dc:date`

+* TODO: if missing, use publication date / date of last episode / http header?

+### Publisher

+A podcast feed SHOULD specify its publisher.

+Paths
+* RSS (DC): `/rss/channel/dc:publisher`
+* RSS (iTunes): `/rss/channel/itunes:owner`

 ### Availability